ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02-priority-queues.md

 To sort a list of items:

 -   First create an empty priority queue, and add all the items to it.
 -   Then repeatedly find and remove the smallest item.
-The items will come out in ascending order.
+The items will come out in increasing order.

 Here is an implementation of this algorithm in code:
 <!-- NICSMA: END -->